menu icon

 Cake

-• Preheat oven to 350 F and grease two round cake pans.
+• Preheat oven to 350℉ and prepare two round cake pans (see notes).

 • In one small bowl, combine dry ingredients (flour, baking powder, salt).

-• In another small bowl, combine wet ingredients (rosé, vanilla, pureed raspberries)
+• In another small bowl, combine wet ingredients (vanilla, pureed raspberries)

 • Alternate adding in wet and dry ingredients, beating between each addition, until all ingredients are combined.